sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 A free SEO plugin, for everyone!
 Download it [from WordPress.org](https://wordpress.org/plugins/autodescription/).

 = What is an extension? =
-An extension is like a plugin, and can be activated and deactivated on demand.
-All available extensions, both free and premium, are included in this plugin package.
+An extension is like a plugin, and it can be activated and deactivated on demand.
+All available extensions, both free and premium, are included in the plugin package.

 = Do I need to activate all extensions? =
 No. The extensions are tailored for very specific types of websites.
-Incorrect usage of certain extensions could even harm your website's SERP rankings.
-Each extension has included carefully crafted documentation, which are linked on the extensions activation page.
+Each extension includes carefully crafted documentation, which are linked to on the extensions activation page.

 = Do I need to register an account? =
 Not at all!
 This extension manager provides up to date free extensions, without requiring an API connection.

-= Are there advertisements? =
-Nope.
-This plugin only shows which extensions are available on the activation page.
-It will show both free and premium ones.
-Some buttons, like on the extension activation page, can lead you to the site where you can purchase a license, but only if you choose to do so.

 = Does this plugin track my usage? =
 Absolutely not!
 This plugin does not include any user tracking software.
 We completely rely on your feedback to know what you require.
-For some services, we retrieve the user input and website's language; e.g. for reverse geocoding or keyword lookups.
+View our detailed [Plugin Privacy Policy](https://theseoframework.com/privacy-policy/#pluginprivacyinformation) for more information.

 = What's the release cycle of extensions? =
 Every y.X update (1.1, 1.2, 1.3, etc.) will include a new extension.
 Every y.y.X update (1.0.1, 1.0.2, etc.) fixes bugs and/or adds new functionality to existing extensions.